openedx/enterprise-access/docs/decisions/README.rst

-Proposed April 2024, this ADR describes a new ``aggregate`` redemption model that contains count/spend metrics at the subsidy level, policy level, and policy learner level for learner credit Subsidy Access Policy.
+Proposed April 2024, this ADR describes a new ``aggregate`` redemption model that contains count/spend metrics at the subsidy level, policy level, and policy+learner level for learner credit Subsidy Access Policy.

 `<0022-deposit-creation-ux.rst>`_
 ********************************